 Bagpat engineering student makes electronic bike in UP

-Meerut: A Bagpat engineer Rohit Sharma made an electric bike of 13 feet long.
-Rohit claimed that the bike takes just 2 hours to charge and can run up to 1080 kms on a single charge and can be recharged with solar energy.
+Meerut: A Bagpat engineer Rohit Sharma has made a 13-feet long electric bike.
+Rohit claimed that the bike takes just 2 hours to charge and can run up to 1080 km on a single charge and can be recharged with solar energy.
 Rohit has named the bike Mahabal and has applied to be listed in the Guinness Book of World Records.

 Also read: Surat girl enters Guinness for full contact knee strikes with one leg in 3 mins